 The DOCSIS Nominal Polling Interval parameter MUST NOT be specified for UGS service flows, and SHOULD be set to a value that is integer multiple of the codec packetization interval for UGS/AD service flows.

-The DOCSIS Tolerated Polling Jitter parameter MUST NOT be specified for UGS service flows, and SHOULD be set to a value that is integer multiple of the codec packetization interval for UGS/AD service flows.
+The DOCSIS Tolerated Polling Jitter parameter MUST NOT be specified for UGS service flows.
+For UGS-AD service flows, the value of this parameter MUST be equal to the DOCSIS Tolerated Grant Jitter.